et2010/org-edit-latex/README.md

-To get started, you may also want to check out [yasnippet](https://github.com/joaotavora/yasnippet) to fast insert a latex environment before you can use `org-edit-special`
+To get started, you may also want to check out [yasnippet](https://github.com/joaotavora/yasnippet) to fast insert a latex environment before you can use `org-edit-special` to enter the edit buffer.

 ### TeX Master
 By default, `org-edit-latex` will generate a TeX-master file automatically.
 The